betfair-datascientists/betfair-datascientists.github.io/src/modelling/testfile.md

           <h2>Dedicated<br>Team</h2>
           </br>
           </br>
-          <p>We are a service-oriented team dedicated to supporting those accessing the Betfair Exchange through the API.
-Get access to up-to-date data on the Betfair Exchange, including prices, volumes, and market trends.</p>
+          <p>We are a service-oriented team dedicated to supporting those looking to create an automate a betting or trading strategy.
+Whether you're a seasoned quant or brand new to Betfair, we're here to help.</p>
         </div>
         <div class="grid-item">
           <h2 style="color: #ffb80c;">50ms</h2>